docsforadobe/after-effects-expression-reference/docs/property.md

 valueAtTime(random(4))
 ```

-#### NOTE
+!!! note
     Dan Ebberts provides more examples and techniques for using the `valueAtTime` and `velocityAtTime` methods on [MotionScript](http://www.motionscript.com/mastering-expressions/follow-the-leader.html).

 **Parameters**